 Learning assessment methods

 The exam is devoted to the assessment of the knowledge, and related understanding, of the program attained by the students.
-In addition, also knowledge and understanding of basic knowledge in Chemistry and Biochemistry which should be necessary consider will be evaluated, as well as the use of a proper scientific/technical language.
+In addition, acquisition and understanding of basic knowledge in Chemistry and Biochemistry will be evaluated if necessary in relation to the program, as well as the use of a proper scientific/technical language.

-The examination is carried out in oral form.
+The examination is carried out in oral and written forms.
 The final mark is expressed in thirtieths.

 Suggested readings and bibliography